carbonplan/sai-downscaling/docs/how-to/deploy.md

   | `ReadBatchJobLogEvents` | `logs:DescribeLogStreams`, `logs:FilterLogEvents`, `logs:GetLogEvents` | the `/aws/batch/job` log group |
   | `PassOnlyTheSrmTaskRolesToEcs` | `iam:PassRole` | `srm-batch-job-role`, `srm-batch-execution-role` and `coiled-carbonplan`, only when passed to `ecs-tasks.amazonaws.com` |

   `batch:TagResource` is needed because `register-job-definition` and `submit-job` both pass `--tags Project=SRM` with `--propagate-tags`, and tagging on create is a separate authorization from the create itself.
-The two calls authorize against different resources, which is easy to miss: `register-job-definition` checks the job definition, while `submit-job` checks the **job queue**, since the job it would tag does not exist yet.
+The 2 calls authorize against different resources, which is easy to miss:
+  `register-job-definition` checks the job definition, while `submit-job` checks the **job queue**, since the job it would tag does not exist yet.
 Granting only the first leaves every submission failing.
 The log actions let the `batch-run` action tail a job's CloudWatch stream, which is how a validate report reaches the step log and the job summary.
 That one fails quietly if missed: the action falls back to a placeholder line and the report is simply absent.

   `ReadSrmImagesFromEcr` covers the read half of ECR.
 The shared `CustomGitHubActionsECRLambdaDeployPolicy` grants push actions only (`PutImage`, `InitiateLayerUpload`, `UploadLayerPart`, `CompleteLayerUpload`, `BatchCheckLayerAvailability`), which is not enough: buildx HEADs the existing manifest while pushing, imports the registry build cache, and the smoke test pulls the image back.
 Without the read actions the build fails with `not authorized to perform: ecr:BatchGetImage` after the image has already been built.

   `batch:TerminateJob` is required because both poll loops, `_await_batch_job` and the `batch-run` action, terminate a job that never leaves the queue rather than leaving it to start later unattended.
 Without it the terminate is denied and logged as a warning while the job stays queued.
   Job ids are unpredictable, so `job/*` is the tightest scope available.

   Verify with the commands below, each of which prints `allowed`.
-Pass the resource every time: `simulate-principal-policy` defaults to a resource of `*`, and every action above except the read ones is scoped to an ARN, so omitting it reports `implicitDeny` for a policy that is in fact correct.
+Pass the resource every time:
+  `simulate-principal-policy` defaults to a resource of `*`, and every action above except the read ones is scoped to an ARN, so omitting it reports `implicitDeny` for a policy that is in fact correct.

   ```bash
   ROLE=arn:aws:iam::631969445205:role/github-action-role